chiragmatkar/web_scrappers/santabanta/README.md

 **<h3>Spiders</h3>**

-This project contains one spider called santa_spider.py that you can see by running:
+This project contains santabanta spider in spiders/santa_spider.py that you can see by running:

 Examples:
 scrapy crawl santabanta -a wallpapers=eva-green